coderloff/zig-tutorial/en/intro/math.md

 By leveraging `std.math`, you can perform precise mathematical calculations in your Zig programs and build applications that require complex computations.

 And that's it!
-You learned how to use mathematical functions in Zig.
+We learned how to use mathematical functions in Zig.